Beth Torah’s Women’s Group

 This group has proven to be a great place to renew old acquaintances and make new friends.
 See you there!

-Reservations required by Thursday, February 12.
+Reservations required by Thursday, March 5 for the KIFA program and Thursday, March 26 for the antisemitism event.
+Please indicate which program you are RSVPing for.
+(We’re hoping you can attend BOTH of them.) .
 Feel free to bring a Jewish female friend (or a non-Jewish woman who is married to someone Jewish).
 To RSVP, email Susie Klinock at JULIETs.KC@gmail.com or call the office.

 This is the place for Jewish women of all ages to learn something, meet old acquaintances and discover new friends.
 Remember: J = Jewish, U = Unforgettable, L = Ladies, I = Interested in, E = Eating, T = Together

-RESERVATIONS REQUIRED By February 12.
+RESERVATIONS REQUIRED.
 To reserve your spot, call the office or email Susie Klinock.
 (JULIETs.KC@gmail.com)